pankajchejara23/M-pipe/docs/workflow/top_n.md

 # Plot top-N abundant genera, families and phylums
 This step extract top abundant taxa based on genus, family and phylum, and generate a plot.
 To achieve this goal, we utilize `microbiomeutilities` package.

+A **statistical test**, comparing taxa abundance among target groups, is also performed and results are added to the plot.

 ```{.python}